What are plugged ducts?

 Step 1: Reduce the swelling and inflammation so that the ducts can dilate and flow freely, allowing the build up of milk to pass.

-Ibuprofen and turmeric (curcumin) are anti-inflammatories that can be taken according to package directions.
+Ibuprofen or turmeric (curcumin) are anti-inflammatories that can be taken regularly according to package directions until symptoms resolve.
 (Consult your doctor if you have other health conditions or take medications that might be contraindicated.)

 At the beginning of the next breastfeed/pump session, apply heat for 10 minutes.
 Heat helps to melt/liquify the milkfat and promotes relaxation and better milk flow.
 Do not use heat more than 10 minutes because it can increase swelling and inflammation if overused.